Trismegiste/Php-Is-Magic/src/Trismegiste/Magic/Pattern/Dispatcher/README.md

 ## What

 This is like a dispatcher.
-Because it does conform to usual, I can't really say it is a dispatcher "by the book".
+I can't really say it is a dispatcher "by the book".
 Usually, it involves a subscribing contract for components.
 For a standard and well-coded dispatcher, use the one from Symfony, it is quite loosely-coupled and simple to use.